JubbaSmail/mac-osx-service-bamboo-6.1-agent/README.md

    echo "export PATH=$ANDROID_HOME/platform-tools:$PATH" >> ~/.bash_profile
    echo "export PATH=$ANDROID_HOME/tools:$PATH" >> ~/.bash_profile
    ```
-# Configure your Mac to host the Agent
-Bamboo Agent will use the hostname as it's name to be displayed in Bamboo Server Agent Mangment insterface, to edit the hostname on you machine do the following:
-1. Apple -> System Prefrence -> Sharing -> Computer Name
-2. Set a uniqe name in your network, to make it easier to trak the agents later.

-If you need the agent to be always ready to build then you need to set you machine to never to sleep:
-1. Apple -> System Prefrence -> Energy Server -> Computer Sleep : Never

 # Install BambooAgent
 Using Finder, go the repo folder, double click on BambooAgent, this will copy the App to your Application folder and set it to run automatically on login